 - Storing a battery that isn’t fully charged can lead to permanent damage, especially in cold weather.
 Connect the battery to a battery charger and charge it until you get a reading of 12.7 volts.

 - Stored gas will slowly gum up the whole fuel system, and the repairs can be expensive.
 So add a fuel stabilizer such as STA-BIL or Seafoam to the gas tank before winter.
 (Adding stabilizer to your gas can year-round is also a good idea.)
 But remember that stabilizers aren’t effective in gas that contains ethanol.
 If you don’t know whether the gas contains ethanol, run the engine until the tank is empty.

 Another tip: Cover the air intake and exhaust openings with plastic wrap or aluminum foil to keep critters from homesteading in your engine over winter.

 Save Your Tender Bulbs

-You can pay the irrigation company $125 every year to blow out your sprinkler system, or you can use your air compressor and do it yourself.
+You can pay the irrigation company to blow out your sprinkler system every fall, or you can use your air compressor and do it yourself.
 You just have to be careful not to leave any water in the line or it might freeze over the winter and burst a pipe.
 Also be aware that even the largest home compressor isn’t powerful enough to blow out the entire system at once, so you’ll probably have to blow it out zone by zone.

 If you’re into number crunching and you have the original irrigation layout showing the gallons per minute (gpm) of each sprinkler head, just divide the total gpm of each zone by 7.5.
 That’ll give you the cubic feet per minute (cfm) your compressor needs to blow out the zone.
 Otherwise, just rent a 10-cfm compressor and hose from your local tool rental center.